GuanceCloud/guance-docs/docs/en/datakit/aliyun-access.md

 ![](imgs/aliyun_2.png)

-1. Select the subscription region first, which must be the same region as the cloud resources deployed by the system you want to access Guance Cloud.
+1. Select the subscription region first, which must be the same region as the cloud resources deployed by the system you want to access Guance.
 1. Select the same VPC network of cloud resources deployed by the system to be accessed. **If multiple VPCs need to access the virtual Internet, they can subscribe for many times, and each VPC subscribes once.**
 1. Select an installation group.
 1. Available areas and switches.
 If multiple available areas and switches are involved, multiple can be added.